jasonyang-ee/ArchivedV/README.md

     volumes:
       - ./archivedv/data:/app/data
       - ./archivedv/video:/app/download
+	#   - ./archivedv/cookies.txt:/app/data/youtube_cookies.txt:ro   Optional: If you want to manage cookies as a separate file on the host,
     environment:
       TZ: America/Los_Angeles
       # PUSHOVER_APP_TOKEN: ${PUSHOVER_APP_TOKEN}
       # PUSHOVER_USER_TOKEN: ${PUSHOVER_USER_TOKEN}

-		# Optional: set a custom cookies path inside the container.
-		# If you don't set this, the app uses /app/data/youtube_cookies.txt
-		# YTDLP_COOKIES_PATH: /app/data/youtube_cookies.txt

-	 # Optional: if you want to manage cookies as a separate file on the host,
-	 # mount it into the container and point YTDLP_COOKIES_PATH at it.
-	 # volumes:
-	 #   - ./archivedv/data:/app/data
-	 #   - ./archivedv/video:/app/download
+	  # TRUST_PROXY: "false"                                         Optional: Default is true.
+Set to false if NOT behind a reverse proxy
+	# sysctls:                                                       Optional: Force disable ipv6 if you have issues with it
-	 #   - ./archivedv/youtube_cookies.txt:/app/data/youtube_cookies.txt:ro
+	#   - net.ipv6.conf.all.disable_ipv6=1
 ```

 ## Members-only / Private Videos (Cookies)